Low AirPods Volume on MS Teams

 3. On Windows, “Forget” the device → reconnect.

-Many users report that this solves soft volume by restoring the proper Bluetooth profile.
+Many users report that this solves soft Volume by restoring the proper Bluetooth profile.

 Step 7: Keep Windows & Bluetooth Drivers Updated